yestyle/whispersystems.org/_posts/2015-01-22-for-humans-and-tech.md

 Similarly, from ancient history to modern day, personal messengers (aka couriers) have been used to deliver a simple letter or a message in order to ensure speed, security, verification, and authenticity.
-(Supposedly, the term Marathon is derived from the [legend of a Greek messenger](http://en.wikipedia.org/wiki/Marathon#Origin") who was sent from the battlefield of Marathon to announce Athen’s victory over Persians.)
+(Supposedly, the term Marathon is derived from the [legend of a Greek messenger](http://en.wikipedia.org/wiki/Marathon#Origin") who was sent from the battlefield of Marathon to announce Athens' victory over Persians.)

 <img src="/blog/images/yoko-japanese-courier.jpg" class="nice" alt="Japanese courier between 1863 and 1877"/>